yashshah24/yellowbrick/README.md

 ## What is Yellowbrick?

 Yellowbrick is a suite of visual diagnostic tools called "Visualizers" that extend the scikit-learn API to allow human steering of the model selection process.
-In a nutshell, Yellowbrick combines scikit-learn with matplotlib in the best tradition of the scikit-learn documentation, but to produce visualizations for _your_ models!
+In a nutshell, Yellowbrick combines scikit-learn with matplotlib in the best tradition of the scikit-learn documentation.

 ![Visualizers](docs/images/visualizers.png)

 ### Visualizers

 Visualizers are estimators (objects that learn from data) whose primary objective is to create visualizations that allow insight into the model selection process.
 In scikit-learn terms, when visualizing the data space or wrapping a model estimator similar to how the "ModelCV" (e.g. RidgeCV, LassoCV) methods work.
+To produce visualizations for _your_ models!.
 The primary goal of Yellowbrick is to create a sensical API similar to scikit-learn.
 Some of our most popular visualizers include:

 #### Feature Visualization